 Defending the salmon nursery that nurtures the entire Skeena system

 The Skeena is British Columbia’s second most productive salmon river, the center of a $110 million fishing economy, and has been a source of sustenance for local First Nations for millennia.
-Now, there is a proposal to build a liquefied natural gas terminal over Flora Bank, an intertidal area used by juveniles from 40 different populations of Skeena salmon as they enter salt water.
-The project would put the entire Skeena system at risk.
+In recent years, a slew of proposals for liquefied natural gas export terminals in the Skeena River estuary have threatened the entire river system.
+The worst proposal would build an export terminal over Flora Bank, an intertidal area used by juveniles from 40 different populations of Skeena salmon as they enter salt water.